jameshartig/portluck/README.md

 Note 2: A origin ending in `:*` will allow any ports.
 So `example.com:*` would match `example.com` and `example.com:4000`.

+### allowUndefinedOrigin ###
+Automatically allow a request if the origin is undefined.
+You usually want this to be true since browsers only don't send origin headers for same-domain requests.
+Defaults to true.
+If this is false, then the undefined origin will be passed to `allowOrigin` function/regex.

 ### explicitEnd ###
 If set to `true` you are **required** to call `writer.end()` on every message received.
 By default, messages are ended on the nextTick after firing `'message'` event.